shrimp2t/LearnPress/readme.txt

 == Changelog ==

+= 0.9.15 =
+- Fixed can not do quiz for guest.
+- Fixed admin notice doesn't close when user click.

 = 0.9.14 =
 - Fixed can not start a quiz for guest.
 - Fixed course evaluation error and shows wrong message